alephcero/baSubwayObservatory/README.md

 ## Terminals

 The terminals labeled as 1 are the ones in the periphery of the city, while the ones labeled as 2 are located in the city center.
-The exceptions are lines **C** and **H**, which have a transversal layout[1](http://data.buenosaires.gob.ar/dataset/subte-cronograma-de-servicio/resource/69c895c4-31de-4613-9b10-ec4e47d6b1c0). **P** line doesn't have a terminal 2.
+The exceptions are lines **C** and **H**, which have a transversal layout [1](http://data.buenosaires.gob.ar/dataset/subte-cronograma-de-servicio/resource/69c895c4-31de-4613-9b10-ec4e47d6b1c0). **P** line doesn't have a terminal 2.

 ## Pending tasks